Xetera/ghost-cursor/README.md

 * `cursor.move()` will automatically overshoot or slightly miss and re-adjust for elements that are too far away from the cursor's starting point.
-* When moving over objects, a random coordinate that's within the element will be selected instead of hovering over the exact middle of the element.
+* When moving over objects, a random coordinate that's within the element will be selected instead of hovering over the exact center of the element.
-* The speed of the mouse will take the distance and the element you're clicking on.
+* The speed of the mouse will take the distance and the size of the element you're clicking on into account.

 <br>